Unity-Technologies/com.unity.multiplayer.samples.bitesize/README.md

 ### 2D Space Shooter Overview

-The [2D Space Shooter Sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/2DSpaceShooter) was a UNet sample that has been converted over to NGO.
+The [2D Space Shooter Sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/2DSpaceShooter) was a UNET sample that has been converted over to NGO.
 Check it out to learn more about physics movement and status effects using Netcode `NetworkVariables` and `ObjectPooling`.
 <br><br>

 ### Invaders Overview

-The [Invaders Sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/Invaders) was a UNet sample that has been converted over to NGO.
+The [Invaders Sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/Invaders) was a UNET sample that has been converted over to NGO.
 Learn more about game flow, modes, unconventional networked movement, and using a shared timer in this sample.
 <br><br>

 ### Client Driven Overview